ScholarNinja/extension/README.md

 # More info

 Coming soon.
-In the mean time, read blogepost at: [An open search engine for scholarly content](http://juretriglav.si)
+In the mean time, read blogpost at: [An open search engine for scholarly content](http://juretriglav.si)

 # License